-Students are required to interact with incredible amounts of media in current times.
-Year 8 Media provides an opportunity to engage with the media critically, begin to understand how and why the media is constructed in the ways that it is, and to explore ways of making meaning for themselves through analysing and producing work.
+Students are required to interact with incredible amounts of media in current times; including video, audio, photography, advertising, digital technologies and also in hard copy print media.
+Year 8 Media provides an opportunity to engage with print and digital media critically, develop an understanding of how and why the media is constructed, the way in which that form is developed and ultimately its purpose.
+Students will explore ways of making meaning for themselves through analysing and producing work.
 They engage with media texts such as film, photography, print and podcasts.
-They also have the opportunity to construct their own media texts in a variety of forms including photography and podcasts, focusing on current issues.
+They also have the opportunity to construct their own media texts in a variety of forms including photography and podcasts, focusing on current issues using software, technology and model contemporary industry practice.